SellersEvan/rose-swim/README.md

 First step is to ask current TBT memebers who would like to be a father.
 After this a survay is created and sent to all the freshmen "bids" who will rank their choices for their father.
 Then each freshman is assigned to a father, keeping in mind their father is not always their best friend but someone to push them and ask for help from.

 ### Updating Lineage
 After the bidding process is completed and fathers/sons are assigned, then just update the lineage tree.
 There is a file called `/lineage/src/lineage.js`, this is where new memebers will be added, instruction are within the file.
-Then download the figma template file in `/lineage/template.fig` which is an image of the current TBT members.
+Then download the figma template file from the [links below](#links).

 <br>